juselius/drifters/README.md

 1. Read and plot particles
    1. Server side
-      * Read the the particles from `particles.dat`.
+      * Read the particles from `particles.dat`.
-      * Create a REST enpoint to fetch the particles as JSON.
+      * Create a REST endpoint to fetch the particles as JSON.
    2. Client side
       * Fetch the initial particles from the server
       * Plot the particles on the map.
-2. Read and initalize the grid
+2. Read and initialize the grid
    1. Server side
-      * Read the the grid from `grid.grd`.
+      * Read the grid from `grid.grd`.
       * Calculate and print the bounding box (min and max coordinates) of the grid.
       * Write a function to find which element a coordinate is inside (Hint: *triangle interior*).
       * Calculate print the initial element of each particle
-      * Create a REST enpoint to fetch the grid.
+      * Create a REST endpoint to fetch the grid.
    2. Client side
       * Fetch the grid from the server and plot it on the map. **NB!** The grid is quite big (~50 000 elements), so this will torture your browser.